ingEze/txtspy/docs/en/README.md

 ### Available Commands

+`search`: Search for a word in one or more files.
+`stats`: Generate statistics from a file.
+`comments`: Extract comments from a file.
+`scan`: Scan a directory.
+`open`: Open a file or directory.
+`lang`: Change language.
+`my-lang`: Show current language.

 #### Search for a word in one or more files
 > You can use quotes to search for a phrase